-Pray that God keeps him from counterfeit.
+1. Pray that God keeps your future husband from counterfeits.

-Especially counterfeit that looks good to him.
+Especially counterfeits that looks good to him.
 A male friend of mine told me that men want the real deal, but there’s a lot of counterfeits.
 To which my question was “So men don’t trust their ability to distinguish between counterfeit and the real thing?”
 He said “Afi, it’s hard.
 There’s a lot of counterfeits.
 There’s a lot of them out here”.

 Ladies, men are moved so often by what they see.
 Not that we aren’t.
 But men in particular are.